 Another solution against the winter conditions is one that must be used with caution.
 In addition to properly rated sleeping bags, some campers employ small propane heaters to keep the wintry weather out.
 If you choose to go with this method, ensure that you follow the manufacturer's instructions and warnings; not following these instructions can lead to fire or carbon monoxide poisoning.
 Do your research on these items before taking one along and using it in an enclosed space, such as your Annex or inside your roof top tent.

 WHAT IS THE BEST TENT FOR WINTER CAMPING?

-While the Insulation Tent will help keep you toasty and warm, the advantage that hardshell roof top tents have against wind makes them the most ideal tents for winter camping.
-The 300gsm super density poly cotton canvas used on all iKamper roof top tents helps reduce wind noise, but the hardshells do a much better job than the canvas can; strategically parking your vehicle and setting up your tent so that the hardshell faces the wind will help reduce the noise and the shaking from the wind.
-As stated above, however, your vehicle itself can still be vulnerable to rocking as a result of strong winds.
+While the Insulation Tent will help keep you toasty and warm, the advantage that hardshell roof top tents have against wind makes them the best tent for winter car camping.
+The 300gsm super density poly cotton canvas used on all iKamper roof top tents helps reduce wind noise, but the hardshells do a much better job than the canvas alone can; strategically parking your vehicle and setting up your tent so that the hardshell faces the wind will help reduce the noise and the shaking from the wind.
+However, your vehicle itself can still be vulnerable to rocking as a result of strong winds.